Matthew Heyd

-Matthew Foster Heyd is an American prelate who has served as the 17th bishop of New York since 2024.
+Matthew Foster Heyd is an American prelate who has served as the 17th Episcopal bishop of New York since 2024.
 He was consecrated as bishop co-adjutor in 2023, having previously served for 10 years as rector of the Church of the Heavenly Rest in New York City.

 Education

 After graduating from Providence Day School in Charlotte, North Carolina, Heyd studied at the University of North Carolina at Chapel Hill, where he was a Morehead scholar.
 Later he earned a Master of Arts in religion from Yale University in 1995 and a Master of Sacred Theology from the General Theological Seminary in 2009.

 Career

-Heyd was ordained in 2009 by the Rt.
-Rev. Mark Sisk, Bishop of New York, and served at Trinity Church on Wall Street, Manhattan, until being called as rector of the Church of the Heavenly Rest on the Upper East Side of Manhattan in 2013.
+Heyd was ordained to the diaconate and priesthood in 2009 by the Right Rev. Mark Sisk, Bishop of New York, and served at Trinity Church on Wall Street, Manhattan, until being called as rector of the Church of the Heavenly Rest on the Upper East Side of Manhattan in 2013.

 On 3 December 2022, at a special election convention of the Diocese of New York at the Cathedral of St John the Divine, Heyd was declared bishop co-adjutor after four rounds of voting.
 He was consecrated as bishop co-adjutor on 20 May 2023, and was installed as the 17th Bishop of New York on 10 February 2024.
 He was the second rector of the Church of the Heavenly Rest to become Bishop of New York, after the Rev. Herbert Shipman who served as bishop from 1921 to 1930.
+His co-consecrators were the Presiding Bishop of the Episcopal Church, Michael Curry, along with Jennifer Baskerville-Burrows, Andrew Dietsche, Mary Glasspool, Catherine S. Roskam, Allen K. Shin and Mark Sisk.

-Heyd is a board member of the Absalom Jones Center for Racial Healing and of Episcopal Divinity School.
+Heyd is a board member of the Absalom Jones Center for Racial Healing in Atlanta, Georgia, Bard College and Episcopal Divinity School.

+In 2026, Heyd refused to comment on the relationship between Bard College President Leon Botstein and financier and child sex offender Jeffrey Epstein.